 Which is good, because social media is getting more and more visual (see: Instagram, Pinterest, YouTube).

 Display ads, sponsored content, and affiliate marketing are the most common monetization strategies.

 - Can make good money through affiliate programs selling clothing and accessories

-- A lot of opportunities on visual and not as competitive (compared to Google) social networks such as Instagram, Pinterest, and YouTube.
+- A lot of opportunities on visual and less competitive (compared to Google) social networks such as Instagram, Pinterest, and YouTube

 - Your brand will be visually based around you